kjosib/booze-tools/docs/Context Free Error Recovery.md

 again too soon before some number (usually 3) of tokens have been processed without error.

 On balance, this roughly paraphrases the relevant section of the BISON manual.
-However, this algorithm has a flaw.
+However, this algorithm has flaws.

 ## The Flaw in the Naive Mechanism